 A local Wandsworth resident for the best part of a decade I am keen to contribute my skills to education within the local community as a member of the governing board at High View.

 Ms Suzie McCluney, Co-opted Governor

 Member of the Pupil Experience and Well-being Committee.
+Member of Finance and Resources committee.
 Link governor for Safeguarding, Child Protection and Looked after children.

 I have worked as a lawyer in the healthcare sector for over twenty years, advising on claims, ethical issues and policy.
 I have an MA in Medical Law and Ethics, focusing on patient rights and responsibilities.

 I am pleased to be able to contribute to the High View school community as a governor, having worked at a local primary school as a teaching assistant when my own children were younger.
 My drive is to ensure the children have equal opportunities to learn their own strengths and skills in a safe and nurturing environment.

 Chair of Finance and Resources committee.
 Member of Pupil Experience and Wellbeing committee.
 Link Governor for Child Protection, Safeguarding and Looked After Children.

 I am a chartered accountant with experience in a variety of industries across the public and private sector both in the UK and Australia.
 I now work at the centre of UK financial services and have recently moved from Finance to a strategy role looking to implement significant transformation across people, process and technology.

 I am local to Wandsworth, having lived in the borough since 2007.
 In my spare time, I help run a local sports club focusing mainly on both our financial health and the development of our junior membership proposition.
 It is this activity which enticed me to volunteer as a Governor as I believe all children are entitled to an excellent education in a safe and supportive environment.

 Member of the Curriculum and Standards Committee and specialist Link Governor for SEND.